P-Wright/dotfiles/notes/vim_python.md

     - install ipdb: conda install -c conda-forge ipdb
         - without this you have to use pdb which doesnt have syntax highlighting, command completion etc...
         - to set a breakpoint: ipdb.set_trace()
+# Autopep8
+    - au FileType python setlocal formatprg=autopep8\ -
+    - Now when you select lines in python and hit gq (the default mapping unless you remapped it).
+It will filter the lines through autopep8 and writes the nicely formatted version in place.
+    - The setting above also make it work with vim objects and vim motions, so you could rerender a paragraph (well lines of python code with no blank line between) using gqap.
+    - To do the whole file you could do gggqG